2024–25 Hong Kong Senior Shield

 2024–25 Hong Kong Senior Shield was the 121st season of the Hong Kong Senior Shield.
-9 teams entered this edition, with 1 game being played in the First Round before the quarter-finals stage.
+Nine teams entered this edition, with one match being played in the first round before the quarter-finals stage.
 The competition was only open to teams that played in the 2024–25 Hong Kong Premier League.

 The champions received HK$150,000 in prize money while the runners up received HK$50,000.
 The best player of the final received a HK$10,000 bonus.
 In addition, the two losing teams in semi-finals received HK$20,000 while the remaining teams received HK$5,000.

 Kitchee were the defending champions but were eliminated in the semi-finals.
-Eastetn became the champions for the 12th time after beating Lee Man in the final.
+Eastern became the champions for the 12th time after beating Lee Man in the final.